College of Education

 Ali S. Brian, Associate Dean for Research

-Brytnee Leigh, Assistant Dean for Business Operations
+Brytnee Reichert, Assistant Dean for Business Operations

 Cindy Van Buren, Assistant Dean for Professional Partnerships